-Beginning in 2022 and continuing through 2028, the CTR phase-in process will substantially expand emissions reporting requirements for a majority of permitted facilities, increasing both the number of sources and the number of individual contaminants to be reported to

-CARB, until nearly every source of air pollution permitted by a California air district will be reporting on an annual basis.
+Beginning in 2022 and continuing through 2028, the CTR phase-in process will substantially expand emissions reporting requirements for most permitted facilities.
+CTR will increase the number of sources and the number of individual contaminants to be reported to CARB until nearly every source of air pollution permitted by a California air district will be reported annually.